 ” . . . like ‘wrongful conviction’ [the expression] can be used to describe the conviction of the demonstrably innocent . . . .
 But, again like ‘wrongful conviction,’ it can be and has been used to describe cases in which defendants, guilty or not, should not have been convicted.”

-An unfairness in a criminal trial which justifies an appellate court in overturning an accused’s conviction.
-Section 686(1) of the Criminal Code sets out three bases upon which an appeal from conviction can be granted: an unreasonable verdict, an error of law which is not harmless (see curative proviso) and a miscarriage of justice.
+An unfairness in a criminal trial that justifies an appellate court in overturning an accused’s conviction.
+Section 686(1) of the Criminal Code sets out three bases upon which an appeal from conviction can be granted: an unreasonable verdict, an error of law that is not harmless (see curative proviso), and a miscarriage of justice.
 Miscarriage of justice is the underlying principle of all three bases: the first two are specific examples.